codewithot/System-info/README.md

 # System-info
-a web application that display's client and server info
+a web application that displays client and server info